WeiqiangYu0528/cs488/A5/README.md

-# CS488 Fall 2023 Assignment 4 - README
+# CS488 Fall 2023 Final Project - README

 ---

 ## Introduction

-This README provides instructions for compiling and running the CS488/688 assignment 4 and additional information about its features.
+This README provides instructions for compiling and running the CS488/688 final project and additional information about its features.

 ---

 ## Compilation
 To compile and run the program, follow these steps:

-1. **Unzip the A4.zip File:**
+1. **Unzip the A5.zip File:**

 2. **Execute default premake4/make combination:**

     ```bash
-    $ cd A4
+    $ cd A5
     $ premake4 gmake
     $ make
-    $ ./A4 ./Assets/sample.lua
+    $ ./A4 ./Assets/final.lua
     ```

 I've accomplished this assignment on a Mac M1 and verified the code's functionality on the lab machine gl02.